 A short draft of my thoughts on organizational development can be found at this link.

 We will be live blogging our employee review meetings at 10 AM and 2 PM on Tuesday, May 4.
 This will be the first time that we have live blogged an annual review meeting, following our annual board and shareholder meetings, which were held last week.
-You can follow live, and contribute comments and questions, at the CoverItLive Read the rest of this entry »
+You can follow live, and contribute comments and questions, at the CoverItLive site noted below.

 Our company is blessed with very strong brands, including The Gazette and KCRG.
 As I mentioned here recently,